 Taking a Break Doesn't Mean Defeat

-Let’s face it, if it has stopped being good for you, it can’t be good for the cats.
+Let’s face it; if it has stopped being good for you, it can’t be good for the cats.
 Taking a break doesn’t mean you are abandoning the cause.
 You can still get some quality kitten time in by volunteering at a local shelter or adoption center.
 You can also still contribute to the cause by helping with fundraising and events.

 Possible Ideas for Prevention

 Rescue groups might want to consider helping to mitigate some of the stress on fostering families and encourage confidence in the process by being transparent from the beginning about adoption policies and attitudes toward euthanasia and vet care.
-More often than not, organizations are too worried about losing good foster parents and foster parents are too focused on the animals.
+More often than not, organizations are too worried about losing good foster parents, and foster parents are too focused on the animals.
 As a result, their partnership lacks the kind of communication needed to maintain trust on both sides.

-Having said that, we fostering families need to take responsibility, too.
+Having said that, we foster families need to take responsibility, too.
 Be humble, be honest with yourself, and stop to take stock occasionally.
 As long as we want to help, each of us is at risk of falling into an unmanageable situation, and we need to confront that.

 © 2019 Hat Whit